MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-security-configuration.md

 - System admin rights

-- A minimum level of permissions to allow the management pack to operate (that is, in a least-privilege configuration).
+- A minimum level of permissions to allow the management pack to operate (that is, in a least-privilege configuration)

 To configure least-privilege monitoring, use the following scripts as examples.